Entropy and the Link Action in the Causal Set Path-Sum: Preliminaries

 \subsection{Causal Set Actions}

 The CST {\sts} over $\Omega_n$ is given by

 where ${\mS}(\cc)$ denotes a choice of causal set action.
 The Kleitman-Rothschild result implies that if $\mS(\cc)=0$, the KR orders dominate $\cZ_n$.
 The choice of $\mS(\cc)$ is therefore crucial in taming the contribution of the KR orders.
-In analogy with the continuum, the natural choice for $\mS(\cc)$ is the discrete EH action, or the $d$ dimensional BD action
+In analogy with the continuum, the natural choice for $\mS(\cc)$ is the discrete {Einstein-Hilbert} action, or the $d$ dimensional {BDG} action \cite{benincasa,glaser1,glaser2}